peacey/split-vpn/README.md

 <details>
   <summary>Does the VPN still work when my IP changes because of lease renewals or other disconnect reasons?</summary>

-  * Yes, as long as you add the `--ping-restart X` option to the openvpn command line when you run it.
+  * **For OpenVPN:** Yes, as long as you add the `--ping-restart X` option to the openvpn command line when you run it.
 This ensures that if there is a network disconnect for any reason, the OpenVPN client will restart and try to re-configure itself after X seconds until it connects again.
+The killswitch will still be active during the restart to block non-VPN traffic as long as you set `REMOVE_KILLSWITCH_ON_EXIT=0` in the config.

-  * The killswitch will still be active during the restart to block non-VPN traffic as long as you set `REMOVE_KILLSWITCH_ON_EXIT=0` in the config.
+  * **For WireGuard:** The WireGuard protocol is practically stateless, so IP changes will not affect the connection.

 </details>

 <details>